Step 1: Access CloudWatch Dashboard - Smart Car Park Walkthrough

 Possible solutions:

-- Wait for stack creation to complete - Outputs only appear when status is CREATE_COMPLETE
+- Wait for stack creation to complete - Outputs only appear when status is CREATE_COMPLETE.
+This template takes 15-20 minutes to deploy (IoT Core + DynamoDB resources).

 -